sharmalab/MEDIator/README.md

 --------
      mvn package

-It is expected to have the API_KEY set in the TCIAConstants to build with tests.
+It is expected to have the TCIA API_KEY set in the environment variables to build with tests.

-If you have not received your API_KEY yet, please build with skipping the tests.
+If you do not have a TCIA API_KEY yet, please build with skipping the tests.

     mvn package -DskipTests